josephsumabat/static-ls/README.md

 ## Usage

 1. Compile your project with ide info `-fwrite-ide-info` and `-hiedir .hiefiles`

+    For a better UX, `-fdefer-type-errors` and `-Werror=deferred-type-errors` are also both *strongly* recommended.
+    These flags will allow hie files to be refreshed even if compilation fails to type check and will ensure that type check failures are still thrown as errors

     - If you're using hpack you can add:
       ```
         ghc-options:
           - -fwrite-ide-info
           - -hiedir .hiefiles
+          - -fdefer-type-errors
+          - -Werror=deferred-type-errors
       ```
     to  your `package.yaml`

     See this project's `package.yaml` or `static-ls.cabal` for examples

-    For better re-indexing while editing `-fdefer-type-errors` is also recommended - note however that this will cause type errors to be surfaced as warnings if you don't have `-Werr` but will allow hie files to be regenerated on a failed compile
+2. Index your project in hiedb running:
+      ```
+        hiedb -D .hiedb index .hiefiles --src-base-dir .
+      ```

-2. Index your project in hiedb running `hiedb -D .hiedb index .hiefiles --src-base-dir .` from your workspace root.
-If you're on an older version of `hiedb` use `hiedb -D .hiedb index .hiefiles --src-base-dir .`
+    from your workspace root.
+If you're on an older version of `hiedb` where the `--src-base-dir` argument is not available use:

+      ```
+        hiedb -D .hiedb index .hiefiles
+      ```
 3. Point your language client to the `static-ls` binary and begin editing!
     (See [Editor Setup](#editor-setup) for instructions if you're not sure how)

-`ghcid` is recommended to refresh hie files
+[ghcid](https://github.com/ndmitchell/ghcid) is recommended to refresh hie files but compiling with `cabal build` should work as well

 ## Features